HARSHDEEPSINGHBEDI/MIPS_Multicycle_Processor/README.md

-# MIPS Multicycle Processor – Easy Guide 👋
+# MIPS Multicycle Processor – Harshdeep Singh

 Welcome!
 I’m **Harshdeep Singh**, and this repo demonstrates a 32-bit **MIPS Multicycle Processor**—one ALU, one memory port, 13 control states.